ibm-cloud-docs/satellite/storage-local-block.md

-### Assigning a storage configuraton in the command line
+### Assigning a storage configuration in the command line
 {: #assign-storage-local-block-cli}

 1. List your {{site.data.keyword.satelliteshort}} storage configurations and make a note of the storage configuration that you want to assign to your clusters.